apache/mxnet/doc/python/python_guide.md

  [ 4.
 4. 4.]]
 ```

-For each push, `kvstore` applies the pushed value into the value stored by a
+For each push, KVStore applies the pushed value into the value stored by a
 `updater`.
 The default updater is `ASSGIN`, we can replace the default one to
 control how data is merged.